giuliogaliero/aws-directory-service-admin-guide/doc_source/launching_instance.md

    1. For **Network**, choose the VPC that your directory was created in\.

    1. For **Subnet**, select one of the public subnets in your VPC\.
 The subnet you select must have all external traffic routed to an Internet gateway\.
-If this is not the case, you won't be able to connect to the instance remotely\.

    1. For **Auto\-assign Public IP**, choose **Enable** \(if the subnet setting is not set to enable by default\)\.
 For more information about public and private IP addressing, see [Amazon EC2 Instance IP Addressing](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-instance-addressing.html) in the *Amazon EC2 User Guide for Linux Instances*\.